sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

    secret must be kept secure.
 Do not share it publicly.
 Sharetribe team will never ask you for your client secret.

-### 3. Connect Zapier to Flex
+### 3. Connect Zapier to Sharetribe

 1. In your Zapier dashboard, go to "My Apps" and click "Add Connection"
 2. In the Search bar, type in "Sharetribe Flex", and select Sharetribe Flex from the results.
-This will open up a new pop-up window to authorize access to Flex.
+This will open up a new pop-up window to authorize access to Sharetribe.
 3. Here, fill in the Client ID & Client Secret from the previous step and click "Yes, continue".
 4. If the connection is successful, you'll be returned to a screen that shows you that you have a connection to your marketplace.

-You can now connect Flex to any other app that you connect to Zapier.
+You can now connect Sharetribe to any other app that you connect to Zapier.

 ## Which events can be used as triggers in Zapier?